ranfysvalle02/bayesian-nn/README.md

 **Challenges of BNNs Compared to Traditional Neural Networks**

+ In the provided code, the loss function used is `nn.BCEWithLogitsLoss()`.
+This is a more complex loss function compared to something like Mean Squared Error (MSE) often used in traditional neural networks.

+`nn.BCEWithLogitsLoss()` combines a `Sigmoid` layer and the `BCELoss` (Binary Cross Entropy Loss) in one single class.
+This version is more numerically stable than using a plain `Sigmoid` followed by a `BCELoss` as, by combining the operations into one layer, we take advantage of the log-sum-exp trick for numerical stability.

+The `BCEWithLogitsLoss` computes the loss between the target and the output logits from the network.
+This is suitable for binary classification problems like the sentiment analysis problem in the provided code.
+The output of the network is expected to be the raw, unnormalized scores for each class, also known as logits.

+In the context of Bayesian Neural Networks (BNNs), the complexity arises from the fact that we are not just optimizing fixed parameters, but we are learning a distribution of parameters.
+This involves a more complex process of updating beliefs about the parameters as more data is observed, which is inherently a more complex optimization problem.

 1. **Complexity of the Loss Function**: BNNs often use more complex loss functions that involve probabilistic components, making optimization trickier.

 2. **Computational Overhead**: Sampling from distributions adds computational complexity, leading to longer training times.

 3. **Stochasticity**: The inherent randomness in BNNs can make the training process less predictable.

+Stochasticity refers to the inherent randomness in the training process.
+In BNNs, this randomness comes from two main sources:

+1. **Random Weight Initialization**: Weights in neural networks are often initialized randomly, which affects the starting point of the optimization process.
+This is also true for BNNs.

+2. **Dropout during Training and Prediction**: In the provided code, dropout is used during both training and prediction (inference).
+Dropout randomly sets a fraction of input units to 0 at each update during training time, which helps prevent overfitting.
+This is a form of model complexity control.
+During prediction, dropout is used to obtain a Monte Carlo approximation of the predictive distribution, introducing additional randomness.

+This inherent randomness means that even with the same hyperparameters, two training runs can yield different results.
+This is why BNNs are often seen as less predictable compared to traditional deterministic neural networks.
+However, this stochasticity also allows BNNs to capture and quantify uncertainty, which is a key advantage of Bayesian methods.

 **Understanding Stochasticity in BNNs**